wspringer/cruftless/README.js.md

 ## Yet another XML binding framework?

 I hate to say this, but: 'yes'.
 Or, perhaps: 'no'.
 Because Cruftless is not really an XML binding framework as you know it.
 It's almost more like Handlebars.
-But where Handlebars allows you to only *generate* documents, Cruftless also allows you to *parse* documents.
+But where Handlebars allows you to only *generate* documents, Cruftless also allows you to *extract* data from documents.

 ## Building XML documents